 How can you achieve such an extraordinary feat?
 Pull up your portable chair, put a relaxing beverage in the cup holder and treat yourself to our handy tips on how to hate camping less:

-- Be prepared.
-It's no coincidence that this particular motto belongs to an organization that does a lot of camping.
+- It's no coincidence that this particular motto belongs to an organization that does a lot of camping.
 So when you're planning your own family excursion, think like a Boy Scout.
 Do a practice run in your backyard first to work out the kinks.
 Research the campsite beforehand to make sure it's a good fit (no burn bans if you're hoping for a campfire, no sheer cliffs or picturesque rivers a few feet away if you're camping with a toddler you want to keep, etc.).
 And above all, pack thoughtfully.
 If you're car camping, don't worry about bringing an obscene amount of stuff since it isn't going on your back!
 Make each camping trip a learning experience to discover what stuff you really use and what you don't, from what you'll need for outdoor cooking and cleanup to how to keep things cozy and well-lit when the sun goes down.
 It may take some time, but the better you've thought through every detail, the more relaxing your trip will be.

 - When it comes to sleeping, the goal is to make things as comfy as you can.
 Take the time to find a flat, smooth spot for your tent (you will feel—and obsess over—that slight incline or small rock that seemed pretty insignificant earlier in the day).
 A good air mattress and pillow make all the difference, as do warm hats and layers so you won't be uncomfortably cold.
 If you're camping with a toddler and your tent is big enough, bring your travel crib to give everyone their own space.
 And speaking of kids, make sure they have what they need to make the experience feel festive and familiar, like cool flashlights or glow sticks for when the sun goes down and favorite blankets and stuffed animals for setting up a home-like spot to snooze.